 Motions

 There will be a minimum of four ordinary open meetings of the Friends Group each year, the timing of which will be decided by the Executive Committee.
-Special General meetings of the Friends Group shall be held at the written request of 25 per cent or more members or by the Officers of the Friends Group.
+Special General Meetings of the Friends Group shall be held at the written request of 25 per cent or more members or by the Officers of the Friends Group.

 The Open Meeting will cover the following business: